Lamborghini 350 GT: Initial design team

 After the testing of his prototype Lamborghini engine in May 1963, then-lead engineer Giotto Bizzarrini left the company.
-The following month Ferruccio Lamborghini tasked engineer Gian Paolo Dallara with developing a production version of Bizzarrini's 350 GTV grand tourer.
+The following month Ferruccio Lamborghini tasked engineer Giampaolo Dallara with developing a production version of Bizzarrini's 350 GTV grand tourer.
 Dallara was assisted in this project by engineer Paolo Stanzani and test driver Bob Wallace.

 Dallara and Stanzani quickly realized that the 350 GTV was not properly designed for mass production.
 They began working in parallel on two projects that would result in the production 350 GT.
 First, they began de-tuning the original Bizzarrini engine and redesigning the original Bizzarrini chassis for street use.
 Second, they started readying the 350 GTV for its late-October 1963 Turin Auto Show debut, where Lamborghini hoped it would raise interest in the eventual production 350 GT.

 Redesigning the GTV Prototype

 The 350 GT shared a number of features with the 350 GTV prototype, including a four-wheel independent suspension, the quad-cam 3.5 liter Lamborghini V12, and an aluminium body.
 A number of mechanical revisions and refinements were made due to the suggestions of the Neri and Bonacini racing development shop and test driver Bob Wallace.
 The body was redesigned by Carrozzeria Touring, retaining the original profile while cleaning up details of the design to result in a more cohesive appearance.
 Most noticeable was the replacement of the prototype's rotating hidden headlights with fixed headlights.

-As equipped to the 350 GTV, the Bizzarrini-designed 3.5 liter V12 was essentially a race motor, potentially developing 400 hp-metric at 11,000rpm.
+As equipped to the 350 GTV, the Bizzarrini-designed 3.5 liter V12 was essentially a race motor, potentially developing 400 hp-metric at 11,000 rpm.
 In order to fit his grand touring car with a smoother, more pleasant, longer-lasting engine that would be "good for 40,000 hard miles between services," Ferruccio had Dallara and Wallace de-tune a version of this prototype GTV motor for street use.
 This included: